microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

  - Some experience with customizing Dynamics 365 CE (CRM).
  - A basic understanding of version control
 	 - There are a number of tools to make version control easier such as [GitHub Desktop](https://desktop.github.com/), [Sourcetree](https://www.atlassian.com/software/sourcetree), and [GitKraken](https://www.gitkraken.com/) to name a few.
-For this series it is expected that you know the basics or will [learn Git] (https://try.github.io/) before hand.
+For this series, it is expected that you know the basics or will [learn Git](https://try.github.io/) for version control.
+- Basic PowerShell knowledge or that you can copy/paste.

 ## Version control for solutions